Fly Upper Computer Installation and Usage Guide

 5. Supporting Resources

-- Hardware: Type-C cable supporting data transfer.
+- Hardware: Type-C cable supporting data transfer

 - Software Toolkit: Includes terminal tools, drivers, formatting tools, etc.